anttijuu/filter-by-id/README.md

 You need two text files:

-- id file: student id's, one in each line -- only the id, nothing else, per line for those students whose grades interest you (from Moodle);
+- id file: id strings, one in each line -- only the id, nothing else, per line for data which interests you;
-- student data file: containing student information, *including* the id and whatever else you want, in *one* line per student, from WebOodi.
+- data file: one record per line, *including* the id and whatever else there is / you need.

-After building (see below), launch the tool to find matching students from data files:
+After building (see below), launch the tool to find data from data files, matching the id's in the id file:

-`filterstudents id-file data-file [outputfile]`
+`filter id-file data-file [outputfile]`

 Output file is optional; if not included output will be displayed in the console.
 Output includes those students from data-file, whose id is listed in the id-file.

+Lauch the tool without parameters to see the usage instructions.

 ## Dependencies

-Uses C++ STL, requires C++14.
+Uses C++ STL, requires C++17.
 Build file is CMake so install [CMake](https://cmake.org) or build it manually / write your own makefile.

 ## Building